Sean-McCauley/imessage_backup/design.md

     - reply thread guid

 How do these tables relate to eachother?
 1. __Chat to Contacts:__ I believe this is a  `many to many` relationship.
 Contacts can be a part of many chats, and a chat can have many contacts.
+This means I will need an extra table for this relationship.
 2. __Chat to Messages:__ I believe this is a `one to many` relationship.
 One chat contains many messages
+2. __Messages to Contacts:__ Each message should be from a contact, unless its from me.
+I need a way to map this out.

 Helpul link for relating these tables: